ISSC-ENV/EVA_BENCHMARK/README.md

 The purpose of this exercise is first to compare and cross validate open-source package implementing, basic, textbook, extreme value analysis (univariate, stationary).
 In a second-step, results obtain with in-house tools, and customized approach can be added.
 Two datasets representing quantities of interest in the maritime industry will be used.

  - Time series of slamming loads on a ferry vessel.
+The data is available in "data/data_fp43.h5"

  - Time series of significant wave height.
+The data is available in "data/9.0_Points_4.0_IOWAGA.csv"

  ### Quantities to calculate